cyberbiont/vscode-profiles/README.md

 - bind any VS code settings from settings.json to your profile and automatically activate them on profile load using `settings-cycler`.
 - backup your profiles individually to cloud using `settings-sync`.

+## Installation

+After installation the 'default' profile will be automatically created and switched on.
+It will contain all extensions that you had installed up to this moment.
+You may rename this profile or delete it later.

 ## Commands

 ### switch